r-lib/crayon/inst/README.markdown

 cat(blue("Hello", "world!\n"))
 ```

-Crayon defines the `%+%` string concatenation operator, to make it easy
+Crayon defines the `%+%` string concatenation operator to make it easy
-to assemble stings with different styles.
+to assemble strings with different styles.

 ```r
 cat("... to highlight the " %+% red("search term") %+% " in a block of text\n")